Moonyongjung/xpriv.go/client/README.md

     // Set output document name when created transaction with json file
     // "Generate only" is same that OutputDocument is not empty string OutputDocument string
+    // Set VP by using json file
+    VPPath string
+    // Set VP by using string
+    VPString string
 }
 ```